SiFi-CC/G4Simulation/README.md

 **Parameter -vis**

 If this flag is used, the programs runs in visual mode[^2].
 That is Geant4 graphical interface is opened with specified geometry setup.

+*IMPORTANT* you need to copy all the `*.mac` files to the build catalog.

 **Parameter -1d**